msyamkumar/cs220-s22-projects/p11/README.md

 - Use `scatter`
 - Label the horizontal axis as "comment length" and the vertical axis as "likes"

-*Hint:* Use `comment_data` to create 2 lists: one of all the like counts of the comments (x axis) and one of all the lengths of the comments (y axis).
+*Hint:* Use `comments` to create 2 lists: one of all the like counts of the comments (x axis) and one of all the lengths of the comments (y axis).

 <!---
 **Warning:** `test.py` can only detect if you have a plot here, not if it is correct.
 So compare your plot with the plot here, and ensure that it matches, so you don't lose points during code review.